ilovekharkiv/EPAM/Homework #2. Databases.md

 ![This is a alt text.](/Screenshots/03.png "Database schema")

 ### 4. Create a database on the server through the console.
-We created the database with `CREATE TABLE Music;` command, used it an checked whether it has any table or not.
+We created the database with `CREATE TABLE Music;`, used it an checked whether it has any table or not.
 ![This is a alt text.](/Screenshots/04.png "Database creation")

 ### 5. Fill in tables.
-Let's create the tables one by one, screenshots are attached below.
+Let's make it one by one, screenshots are attached below.

 5.1 Let's start with `countries` table.